-One of the most common ways to network Ubuntu and Windows computers is to configure Samba as a File Server.
-This section covers setting up a Samba server to share files with Windows clients.
+One of the most common ways to network Ubuntu and Windows computers is to configure Samba as a file server.
+It can be set up to share files with Windows clients, as we'll see in this section.

 The server will be configured to share files with any client on the network without prompting for a password.
 If your environment requires stricter Access Controls see Share Access Control.